grantspassoregon/address_strategic_plan/src/forestview_dr.md

   - Addresses affected: 18
   - Titles affected: 17

 Recommendation: Change the addresses to match the official street name.
-This options minimizes disruption to residents.
+This option minimizes disruption to residents.